Canada administers first doses of COVID-19 vaccine

 TORONTO (AP) — Canada administered its first doses of a COVID-19 vaccine on Monday, becoming one of the first countries to do so in the effort to beat back the pandemic.

-Ontario received 6,000 doses of Pfizer’s COVID-19 vaccine on Sunday night and plans to give them to approximately 2,500 health-care workers.
-Residents of two long-term care homes in Quebec will be the first to receive the Pfizer-BioNTech vaccine in that province.

-More of Canada’s initial 30,000 doses of the vaccine are expected to cross the border on Monday.
+Quebec announced that a long-term care resident in that province’s capital had been injected with the vaccine at 11:25 a.m. making her the first in Canada to get immunized.

+“It was very emotional for me,” said Federal Health Minister Patty Hajdu, who witnessed it in Quebec.
+“I cried.”

 The Canadian government recently amended its contract with Pfizer and BioNTech so that it would deliver up to 249,000 doses this month.

-“I’m thrilled to see the first Pfizer vaccine being administered in Ontario.
-It’s time to put an end to the COVID-19 pandemic,” Ontario Premier Doug Ford tweeted.
+But most Canadians are not expected to get the vaccine for months.

+“We are dealing with an incredibly competitive global environment,” said Anita Anand, Canada’s minister of public services and procurement.
+“It’s very much the long game here.”

+Canada has ordered more doses than needed for Canadians, 10 doses per Canadian according to the government.
+Canada eventually plans to donate excess supply to impoverished countries.

 People in Britain and the United States are also starting to receive coronavirus vaccines.